What’s on the table?

 At the same time, convenience is a need for us, too.
 We have hectic schedules at times and there are certainly evenings where it’s wonderful to come home to a meal made from fresh ingredients that’s pretty much ready to serve.

 This meal manages to accomplish both ends at the same time.

 For an ordinary batch of this, you need about four cups of vegetables.
 The vegetables you use are up to you – green beans, carrots, potatoes, celery, peas, onions, shallots, asparagus, and countless other things work just fine in this dish.

-You’ll also need a cup of cooked meat or other protein.
-We often use beans for this, but you can use chicken, beef, or anything else that excites you.
+You’ll also need a cup protein.
+We often use beans for this, however you can use chicken, beef, or anything else that excites you.

 For the sauce, you’ll need 1 1/4 cups water or vegetable stock, 1/2 cup flour, 1/4 cup vegetable oil, 1 teaspoon salt, 1/2 teaspoon garlic powder, and 1/3 teaspoon ground black pepper.
 These will all be mixed together at the appropriate time.

 For the dumplings, you need 2 cups flour, 2 teaspoons baking powder, 1/2 teaspoon salt, 1/3 teaspoon baking soda, 1 1/2 teaspoons sugar, 2 tablespoons margarine (or butter), and 1 cup milk (you can certainly use soy milk or flax milk here).
 Alternately, you could just use 2 1/4 cups of a baking mix (such as Bisquick) and 2/3 cup milk (soy milk or flax milk work as substitutes here).